How to Hide Your Location on iPhone in 6 Easy Methods

 #Method 3: Fake Your Location Using a Location Spoofer

-iToolab AnyGo is a reliable desktop tool for this.
+For developer testing, app QA, or feeding a fixed travel location to social apps you control, iToolab AnyGo is one desktop option.
 You install it on your Mac or PC, connect your iPhone via USB, and set any location on the map as your fake position.
-In our testing, AnyGo took about 3 minutes to set up and immediately changed our iPhone’s GPS coordinates in Find My, Google Maps, and Snapchat.
+In our testing, AnyGo changed our iPhone’s GPS coordinates in Find My, Google Maps, and Snapchat without requiring a jailbreak.

 Benefits: